 TAMU's Scholarships & Financial Aid Office is responsible for the administration of scholarships/fellowships and financial aid for Texas A&M University students.
 The office provides financial aid advising, short-term loans, long-term loans, scholarships, student employment, debt management and financial literacy.
-The office oversees scholarship/fellowship awards and provides information (https://financialaid.tamu.edu/policies/scholarship-university-administrators), training, and coordination with academic and other units in the administration of scholarships and other financial aid across the campus.
-The office is located on the second floor of the General Services Complex.
+The office oversees scholarship/fellowship awards and provides information (http://scholarships.tamu.edu/Staff-Resources), training, and coordination with academic and other units in the administration of scholarships and other financial aid across the campus.
+The office is located on the second floor of the Pavilion on the main campus.